 Yang Mi’s career as a thespian began at age four, launching her toward eventual critical acclaim.
 In 2017, Yang ranked No. 3 on Forbes China’s Celebrity Top 100 list and won best actress at the Worldfest-Houston International Film Festival.
 In 2018 she starred in the drama Negotiator and the fantasy drama Legend of Fuyao.

-A part of the industry for over a decade but only enjoying mainstream popularity in the past few years, Zanilia acted in 2017’s commercially and critically successful Han Han-directed movie Duckweed, and last year in both Monkey King 3 and the historical drama The Story of Minglan.
+As an established Chinese celebrity for over a decade but only enjoying mainstream popularity in the past few years, Zanilia acted in 2017’s commercially and critically successful Han Han-directed movie Duckweed, and last year in both Monkey King 3 and the historical drama The Story of Minglan.
 She was also responsible for one of 2018’s words of the year in China and starred in a PUBG + takeout food mash-up.
 Eclectic.

 This is the second list she’s trailed Yang Mi on — the 2017 Forbes China Celebrity top 100 ranked her at No. 4.

 Kris Wu, number 11?
 And now Luhan… number 6?!
 Is this an indication of seismic shifts in China’s pop culture environment?
 Not really, Luhan took home No. 1 on a different list of Chinese celebrities recently and is still incredibly active.
 Last year he played a part in another new China street dance reality show, iQIYI’s Hot-Blood Dance Crew, and also put out his new album XXVII.

 Check Out this Insane Chizza Ad in Which K-pop Star Luhan Claims to be the New Colonel Sanders